-Why is the world moving to IoT?
+Why is the world moving to the Internet of Things?

 Does it make sense to live in a connected world?